joyouscami/Public-Health-Data-Projects/README.md

 ### Datasets

-All datasets analyzed here are publicly available and used purely for learning purposes.
+All datasets analyzed here are publicly available on Kaggle and used purely for learning purposes.

     Mental Health: Exploring prevalence and correlates of mental health issues.